Kaliumhexacyanoferrat/GenHTTP/README.md

 # GenHTTP Webserver

-GenHTTP is a lightweight web server written in pure C# with only a few dependencies to 3rd-party libraries.
+GenHTTP is a lightweight web server written in pure C# with a strong focus on developer experience.
 The main purpose of this project is to quickly create web services written in .NET 8 / 9, allowing developers to concentrate on the functionality rather than on messing around with configuration files.